 c) Any material made available to the Customer by or on behalf of the Customer shall, while it is possession of the Company or in transit, be at the Customer’s risk and the Company shall not be liable for any loss or damage to such materials however caused and the Customer shall insure the said material accordingly.

-For a period of one year after the closing of the transactions contemplated the Customer will not, directly or indirectly solicit without written approval from underscore for employment any employees, contractors, or consultants of underscore or any of its subsidiaries.
+For a period of one year after the closing of the transactions contemplated the Customer will not, directly or indirectly solicit without written approval from Team Underscore LTD for employment any employees, contractors, or consultants of Team Underscore LTD or any of its subsidiaries.

-In the event of a breach (or threat of a breach) of this agreement, underscore is entitled to immediate and appropriate injunctive relief, or a decree of specific performance of this agreement, without the necessity of showing any irreparable injury or special damages.
+In the event of a breach (or threat of a breach) of this agreement, Team Underscore LTD is entitled to immediate and appropriate injunctive relief, or a decree of specific performance of this agreement, without the necessity of showing any irreparable injury or special damages.

 a) Unless specifically agreed otherwise in writing, the copyright and all other rights of an intellectual property nature in all design, artwork, copy and other work produced by the Company under this agreement shall be and remain the exclusive property of the Company.
 The rights of an intellectual property nature in all design, artwork, copy and other work produced by third parties, except where the Company obtains a valid assignment of such rights from such third parties, shall remain with such third parties but the Company shall, at the customers’ request use its reasonable endeavours to obtain such as assignment in the event that the Customer pays all of the costs and fees involved.

 b) For the avoidance of doubt nothing in this agreement shall require the Company to assign the rights of an intellectual property nature in its work, unless a separate agreement is requested and reached in advance.